Worst is over for insecurity in Nigeria - FG

 “I want to repeat, that the worst is over and peace and security are gradually returning to the land.”

-He, however, clarified that though there may still be some isolated cases of security challenges, it will not be on the scale that have been witnessed, particularly in the recent past.
+He however, clarified that though there may still some isolated cases of security challenges, it will not be on the scale that have been witnessed, particularly in the recent past.

 “We are not saying the battle is over.
 What we are saying is that our military and other security agents have been able to contain the daunting security challenges we face, and that the worst is indeed over.
 We have now put the terrorists, bandits and their ilk on the run and we will not relent until they have been crushed.”

+He further urged citizens and media to be patriotic and collaborate with government in efforts to restore security to the country.

-Speaking at the meeting, the minister of defence, Bashir Magashi, equally reassured of commitment by the joint security agencies to facilitate the federal government’s drive of guaranteeing the safety of lives and properties across the country.
+Speaking at the meeting, Minister of Defence, Bashir Magashi, equally reassured of commitment by the joint security agencies to facilitate the federal government’s drive of guaranteeing the safety of lives and properties across the country.

-He said for instance, that the military objective of total defeat of terrorists in the north-east, is already being achieved through synchronised ground and air operations.
-This has led to huge casualty on the terrorists, with many of their commanders and families surrendering in droves, while Internally Displaced Persons (IDPs) are now returning to their homes.
+He said for instance, that the military objective of total defeat of terrorists in the North East, is already being achieved through synchronized ground and air operations.
+This has led to huge casualty on the terrorists, with many of their commanders and families surrendering in droves, while Internally Displaced Persons are now returning to their homes.

-Read also: Lack of access to foreign exchange, insecurity crippling Nigeria’s economy, says MAN

-“In the past four weeks, more than 3,407 Boko Haram terrorists, including members of their families have surrendered.
-Additionally, 66 terrorists were neutralised, including one of the key ISWAP commanders, Modu Chaka Bern Bem and 20 of his fighters, while 55 were arrested and 52 civilians were rescued.
+“In the past 4 weeks, more than 3,407 Boko Haram Terrorists including members of their families have surrendered.
+Additionally, 66 terrorists were neutralized including one of the key ISWAP Commanders, Alhaji Modu Chaka Bern Bem and 20 of his fighters, while 55 were arrested and 52 civilians were rescued.
 Also troops recovered large quantities of ammunition and illicit drugs.

 “The surrendered and arrested terrorists have been subjected to profiling and the relevant legal processes,” he stated.

-He said so far, several kidnappers’ hideouts have been raided in Kaduna and Plateau States and 4 notorious kidnappers were arrested with assorted weapons.
+He said so far, several kidnappers hideout have been raided in Kaduna and Plateau States and 4 notorious kidnappers were arrested with assorted weapons.
 More so, 8 suspected terrorists were arrested in Gwagwalada Area Council of Abuja as well as weapons and large quantities of items suspected to be cannabis sativa were also recovered.

 Again, the activities of Operation WHIRL STROKE have continued to make the environment safer in the North Central Zone.

-In the past four weeks, several illegal refinery sites, which consist of 493 dugout pits, 512 storage tanks, 413 cooking ovens and 59 wooden boats were destroyed, with several weapons, vehicles, vessels and equipment recovered, he said.
+In the past 4 weeks, several illegal refinery sites, which consist of 493 dugout pits, 512 storage tanks, 413 cooking ovens and 59 wooden boats were destroyed, with several weapons, vehicles, vessels and equipment were recovered, he said.

-Also, about 25,800 barrels of crude oil, 3,200 litres of petrol and 2,000 litres of dual-purpose kerosene were recovered during various operations while 21 pipeline vandals were arrested.
+Also, about 25,800 barrels of crude oil, 3,200 litres of Premium Motor Spirit and 2,000 litres of Dual Purpose Kerosene were recovered during various operations while 21 pipeline vandals were arrested.

-In the south-east, the military efforts, in collaboration with other security agencies, are achieving set objectives, especially with the arrest of a member of the IPOB-ESN in Ebonyi State and recovery of dangerous ammunition and equipment as well as motorcycles and ballistics materials.
+In the South East, the military efforts, in collaboration with other security agencies, are achieving set objectives, especially with the arrest of a member of the IPOBIESN in Ebonyi State and recovery of dangerous ammunitions and equipment as well as motorcycles and ballistics materials.

-He said that the collaboration among the security agencies in the south-west zone has led to the recent arrest of one Kuje Custodian Centre escapee and other terrorists in Ondo State by military personnel and the DSS.
+He said that the collaboration among the security agencies in the South West zone has led to the recent arrest of one Kuje Custodian Centre escapee and other terrorists in Ondo State by military personnel and the Department of State Service.

 There was also the arrest of 6 suspected gunmen including the mastermind responsible for the unfortunate Owo church massacre which occurred on 5 June 2022, who will be paraded in due course after completion of ongoing investigation.

+Other operational achievements in the South West include the recovery of 1,542 jerricans filled with Premium Motor Spirit, 311 bags of 50kg foreign rice grid a truck loaded with substances suspected to be cannabis sativa.

+With respect to the morale component, the minister noted that the welfare of the fighting troops is being enhanced across the Services whilst ensuring that enthusiastic commanders with requisite experiences are given responsibility to command.

-Minister of interior, Raul Aregbesola, also acknowledged the enormous security threat faced by the country, but also reassured that the security forces would continue to work to deter those elements.
+Minister of Interior, Ogbeni Raul Aregbesola, also acknowledged the enormous security threat faced by the country, but also reassured that the security forces would continue to work to deter those elements.

 “Our ultimate goal is to eliminate them altogether and restore total and lasting peace over every inch of Nigerian soil.